 Microphones are transducers that convert mechanical wave energy (sound waves) into electrical energy (analog audio signals or AC voltage).

-All microphones (excluding some fringe caveats) do so by means of a vibrating diaphragm that moves in sympathy with the sound waves around it.
+All microphones (excluding some marginal caveats) employ a vibrating diaphragm that moves in sympathy with the sound waves around it.
 The back-and-forth movement of this diaphragm then causes the creation of an AC voltage, often through electrostatic or electromagnetic principles.

 So microphones create an analog audio signal first.
 In this regard, all microphones are technically analog first.